looeee/discoverthreejs-site/markdown/book/appendix/javascript-reference.md

 ### Custom Return Values in Class Constructors

-Sometimes, you may find it useful is to return something other than the class instance from a class.
+Sometimes, you may find it useful to return something other than the class instance from a class.
 In that case, you can add a custom `return` statement to the end of the constructor.

 Here's a contrived example, where we return an object with name and age properties from the cat class: